The thought of penetration hurts.

 Would YOU like to speed up your progress by slowing down?

-As part of the Pain Free and Intimate Recipe, I’ve put together a detailed guide designed to take you through the process at the right pace, to avoid pain and finally break the cycle of pain!
+That’s the reason why I’ve put together a detailed guide designed to take you through the process at the right pace, to avoid pain and finally break the cycle of pain.

 – Katrin, with Love